 In 1997 Ms. Brandeberry moved to Denver to lobby before the Colorado General Assembly.
 She continues to specialize in legislative advocacy for transportation, business and local government issues.
 In 1999 she served as campaign manager for the Referendum 4-A transit funding campaign, which, in tandem with Governor Owen’s Referendum 4-B highway campaign, resulted in historic victories for transit and transportation funding for the Denver metro region.
 Other legislative accomplishments include passage of The Colorado Clean Indoor Air Act of 2006, helping to pass the first bill in the country to establish a regulatory framework for Transportation Network Companies, and playing an instrumental role in the passage of SB09-108 (FASTER) that generated approximately $252 million for transportation improvements in the State.

 Ms. Brandeberry was featured in Colorado’s 5280 magazine’s, “22 to watch in 2002” and was awarded the Consumer Protection Award in 2007 by the Colorado Trial Lawyers Association.
 In 2011, Ms. Brandeberry participated in a Panel as part of a Women in Civic Leadership Lecture Series at Stephen’s College.
 As an alumni of Stephen’s College.
 Ms. Brandeberry has served as a member of the Vestry for St. Thomas Episcopal Church in Denver.
-In 2017 Ms. Brandeberry will be honored by the Colorado Women’s Chamber of Commerce as one of the Top 25 most powerful and influential women in business.
+In 2017 Ms. Brandeberry was honored by the Colorado Women’s Chamber of Commerce as one of the Top 25 most powerful and influential women in business.
 Ms. Brandeberry is an avid sports fan and especially enjoys cheering for her son Bailey’s teams whether football, basketball and lacrosse at Kent Denver, a starting member of the Brown Lacrosse team or now as member of the MLL professional team the Denver Outlaws.